lnishan/dbhw4/README.md

 * No data can be stored in memory before queries

-## Optimization Approaches
+## Optimizations

-* A specialized and highly-optimized std::unordered\_map
+* A specialized and highly-optimized hash map
-➔ Hash function: Simple tabulation hashing
+➔ Simple tabulation hashing
 ➔ Linear probing

 * An extra-large write buffer